Neurophilosophical Inquiries

 These philosophical investigations

-particular, they address sensation and its neurophilosophy and so probe
+(also called "neurotheology").
+They also address sensation and its neurophilosophy and so probe

 into the way the data issued by the five senses are interpreted by the